 You may also pay by (Canadian) cheque, made out to Warren Clements and sent to:

 Nestlings Press, 119 Spadina Ave., PO Box 252 TORONTO B, Toronto, ON M5T 2W1.

 For each copy of Bird Doggerel, The Charles Arthur Stories, Gulliver's Day Trip, and If Famous Authors Wrote Nursery Rhymes, send $16.60 ($12.95 plus 5 per cent GST, plus $3 for postage).

-For each copy of How to Get to Heaven and Back and News of the Day, Lustily Shouted, send $20.80 ($16.95 plus GST/postage).
+For each copy of Here We Come A-Wassailing, How to Get to Heaven and Back and News of the Day, Lustily Shouted, send $20.80 ($16.95 plus GST/postage).

 We have a few copies left of a 1980s collection of Nestlings comic strips, published by Sylvan Press, called The Nestlings: Return Flight – 168 pages, 6 by 9 inches horizontal.
 If you’d like a copy, please send $13.45 (original $9.95 cover price, plus GST/postage).